Brass and copper worktops: pros and cons

-Because copper (and indeed any other metal worktop) is glued onto wood to create the worktop, the size can be made to fit other elements of the kitchen.
-As an example of how this would work, it can be cut to size to enable you to situate your appliances wherever you like.
+The first benefit of a copper kitchen worktop is that it can be to fit other elements of the kitchen.
+For example, copper worktops can be cut to size to enable you to situate your appliances wherever you like.
 You can go for an ultra-thin copper worktop or a thick-looking copper worktop, all the while making sure it’s completely bespoke to your kitchen’s overall look.

 When it comes to cleanliness, copper kitchen units and copper worktops win out.
 It’s even been used in hospitals to prevent the spread of microbes.
-When you’ve got messy recipes and creative kids making a whirlwind in the kitchen, being better protected from germs is a comfort.
+When you’ve got a busy kitchen with food splatters and kids getting messy, having a copper kitchen worktop better protects against germs.

-Copper has a natural warm glow, which means you can get away with different colours in your cabinetry.
-While pairing a stainless steel worktop with an all-white run of cabinets might look a touch cold or sterile, a copper worktop immediately balances out the crispness of a white palette.
+Copper kitchen units have a natural warm glow, allowing you to get creative and incorporate different colours into your kitchen cabinets and accessories.
+While pairing a stainless steel worktop with an all-white run of cabinets might look a touch cold or sterile, copper worktops immediately balance out the crispness of a white palette.

 This is somewhat subjective, as plenty of people love a weathered look.

 As a natural and living material, copper often changes colour as it ages from wear and tear.
-This is true of most metals, although stainless steel is the notable exception.
+This is true of most metals, although stainless steel is a notable exception.
 It’s good to know that the use of acidic liquids, such as lemon juice or vinegar, may cause stains on the surface.
 So keep this in mind if you are considering installing copper worktops in your kitchen.

-Pictured above is our Bristol display kitchen, which is in constant use.
+Pictured above is our Bristol display kitchen with its copper worktops, which is in constant use.
 As you can see, our monthly team lunches have left their mark.
 We love having a little bit of history in our team kitchen, but it’s worth considering whether this would look good in your home.

-We’ve not witnessed this ourselves, but some people do say that copper is more susceptible to scratches and dents.
-Again, this is down to personal preference: would your dream kitchen be pristine or weathered?
+Some people complain that copper worktops are susceptible to scratches and dents.
+Again, this is down to personal preference: would your dream kitchen be pristine or rustic?

-To keep a brass worktop clean, all you need is dish soap and a soft cloth or sponge.
-Any other cleaning agent runs the risk of staining and helping the patina to develop faster.
+To keep a brass worktop clean, all you need is washing up liquid and a soft cloth or sponge.
+Any other cleaning agent may cause staining and help the patina to develop faster.
 For busy kitchens, this is a low-maintenance dream.

-Our clients come to us when they want a bespoke kitchen that won’t be copy and pasted in other homes on their street.
-One of the reasons brass is popular is exactly that: it’s a real conversation-starter.
-As a living surface, the appearance will change drastically so you’ll never see an identikit copy.
+Our clients come to us asking for a bespoke kitchen that won’t be copied and pasted into other homes.
+One of the reasons brass is popular is exactly that: it’s a real conversation starter.
+As a living surface, the appearance will change drastically so you’ll never see an identical copy.

-Like copper, a patina will develop on a brass worktop over time.
+Like copper worktops, a patina will develop on a brass worktop over time.
 For this very reason, natural materials reign supreme in design philosophies all over the world (particularly in Japanese zen philosophy); though a changing surface isn’t necessarily to everyone’s taste.
-Our designers would be happy to talk to you about choosing your Sustainable Kitchens worktop.

 Sealant helps to keep a uniform look and prevent staining.
-However, this does neutralise the antimicrobial and antibacterial properties, which make it a little less hygienic.
+However, this does neutralise the antimicrobial and antibacterial properties, which make it less hygienic.

-As you might expect, putting hot pans down on copper or brass worktops is a sure-fire way to make the metal expand and warp.
+As you might expect, putting hot pans down on copper worktops or brass worktops is a surefire way to make the metal expand and warp.